-Webbing Spray - Used to create natural thin veins without the use of an artist brush.
+Webbing Sprays - Is an accent that can be used to create natural thin veins without the use of an artist brush.
 Webbing sprays can be sprayed onto a dry or wet surface.
 These sprays may leave bubbles on the surface that need to be pounced down with towel or sponge before you apply your clear coat.
-They are Available in Black, White, Silver and Gold and found at many retailers.
+They may be purchase via local and online retailers.
+We have found Rust-Oleum to be preferred over Krylon.